stephenberry/glaze/README.md

 > };
 > ```

-Next steps will be adding reflection support for wrappers and BEVE.
+Next steps will be adding reflection support for wrappers.

 ## Version 1.7.0 Clang Reflection!